 Section 20.
 Mining Excise Tax Trust Fund.
-The principal amount of the Mining Excise Tax Trust Fund or any successor fund may not be expended unless the expenditure is approved in a separate measure by a 2/3 vote of all the members elected to each House of the Legislature and by the Governor or, on and after December 5, 2018, by a 2/3 vote of the Legislature and by the Governor.
+The principal amount of the Mining Excise Tax Trust Fund or any successor fund may not be expended unless the expenditure is approved in a separate measure by a 2/3 vote of all the members elected to each House of the Legislature or, on or after December 3, 2014, by a 2/3 vote of the Legislature and by the Governor.

 Section 21.
 State mandates.
-For the purpose of more fairly apportioning the cost of government and providing local property tax relief, the State may not require a local unit of government to expand or modify that unit's activities so as to necessitate additional expenditures from local revenues unless the State provides annually 90% of the funding for these expenditures from State funds not previously appropriated to that local unit of government.
-Legislation implementing this section or requiring a specific expenditure as an exception to this requirement may be enacted upon the vote of 2/3 of all members elected to each House or, on and after December 5, 2018, by a 2/3 vote of the Legislature.
+For the purpose of more fairly apportioning the cost of government and providing local property tax relief, the State may not require a local unit of government to expand or modify that unit's activities so as to necessitate additional expenditures from local revenues unless the State provides annually 90% of the funding for these expenditures from Statestate funds not previously appropriated to that local unit of government.
+Legislation implementing this section or requiring a specific expenditure as an exception to this requirement may be enacted upon the vote of 2/3 of all members elected to each House or, on or after December 3, 2014, by a 2/3 vote of the Legislature.
 This section must be liberally construed.